-However, not all children with ASD get attached to dogs; some remain fearful or worse, if they have aggressive tendencies, may hurt the dog, which of course may lead to the dog defending itself by hurting the child.
+However, not all Autistic children get attached to dogs; some remain fearful or worse, if they have aggressive tendencies, may hurt the dog, which of course may lead to the dog defending itself by hurting the child.
 Some children also have sensory issues with a dog (being sensitive to the fur, the noises a dog makes, its smell etc).
 Therefore the child and dog need to be supervised closely, especially in the beginning.
 There is some evidence that a small dog may be better than a large dog, and a dog with a calm and patient temperament is better that a boisterous dog.
-In one study it was found that a dog may be an additional burden to a family already experiencing increased stress due to having to care for a child with ASD.
+In one study it was found that a dog may be an additional burden to a family already experiencing increased stress due to having to care for an Autistic child.

 Changes in behavior

-Encouraging indications that the presence of other animals (guinea pigs) can increase positive social behaviours in children with ASD come from another recent study by O’Haire, McKenzie, Beck and Slaughter (2013).
-They observed children with ASD during play sessions in school either with toys or with guinea pigs.
+Encouraging indications that the presence of other animals (guinea pigs) can increase positive social behaviours in Autistic children come from another recent study by O’Haire, McKenzie, Beck and Slaughter (2013).
+They observed Autistic children during play sessions in school either with toys or with guinea pigs.
 Their social behaviour with their peers during these sessions was scored by independent observers on standardised scales.
-Participants with ASD were found to show more talking, looking at faces, and making tactile contacts and received more social approaches from their peers in the presence of animals, compared to toys.
+Autistic participants were found to show more talking, looking at faces, and making tactile contacts and received more social approaches from their peers in the presence of animals, compared to toys.
 They also displayed more smiling and laughing, as well as less frowning, crying, and whining in the presence of animals.

 The results of our recent studies are encouraging and we await further well-designed studies.
-Given of the scarcity of reliable evidence to date we are unable to make recommendations either for or against dog ownership in families with a child with ASD.
+Given of the scarcity of reliable evidence to date we are unable to make recommendations either for or against dog ownership in families with an Autistic child.

 For those who wish to read more about the effectiveness of Autism Assistance Dogs (or other animals) we recommend the following articles: